 Social Security and Medicare

 Social Security and Medicare are promises – a contract – between seniors and the federal government.
 According to the Social Security Administration both of these programs face significant budget challenges in the years ahead, Medicare sooner than Social Security.
-Thus we must work to address the long-term solvency of these programs to ensure this promise is upheld.
+Thus, we must work to address the long-term solvency of these programs to ensure this promise is upheld for current and future beneficiaries.

 We must also work to restore and save Medicare choices for the millions of seniors who have chosen to enroll in a Medicare Advantage (MA) plan.
 MA plans differ from traditional fee-for-service Medicare giving seniors greater choices and often at a savings to seniors and the Medicare program.
 Seniors should continue to have access to MA plans and I support reversing Obamacare’s cuts to MA plans.